My personal experience, thoughts and review of my lone Startup Weekend

 It really is all about the team and to a lesser amount the idea.
 As even if you have a sh*tty idea, but have a good and fun team to hang out with, at least you will have a great experience for the rest of the Startup Weekend event.

-So pick (or chose) your team and idea wisely!
+So choose your team wisely!